The Tasmanian Tartan...

 Our fundraising campaign

 In mid-2017, the rights to the Tasmanian Tartan came up for sale and the BIHSIFF Committee has debated whether or not to purchase the design.
 It was decided that keeping the Tasmanian Tartan in Tasmanian hands was of utmost importance, despite the substantial investment on our part, and a conditional offer was made in November that year.

 The offer is subject to BIHSIFF being able to raise sufficient funds through donations from our community.
-If each of you can find on average just $10, we would achieve our goal in no time at all!
+We have so far raised about 10% of our $10,000 target!